BrightID/BrightID/README.md

 ## Mobile App

-ID creation and connectons to people and apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID---Full-Mobile-Spec).
+ID creation and connectons to people and apps are managed though the [brightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID---Full-Mobile-Spec).

 ## API